Fiscal Management

 Legal Reference (Code of Iowa): §§ 291; 298; 298A; 281 IAC 98

-Revenues of the school district shall be received by the board treasurer or designee.
-Other persons receiving revenues on behalf of the school district shall promptly receipt the money and deposit the money in a timely manner.
+Revenues of the school district are received by the board treasurer [or designee].
+Other persons receiving revenues on behalf of the school district will promptly receipt the money and deposit the money in a timely manner.

-Revenue, from whatever source, shall be accounted for and classified under the official accounting system of the school district.
-It shall be the responsibility of the board treasurer to deposit the revenues received by the school district in a timely manner.
-To aid the process of collecting revenues, ACH payment for school fees, tuition, and insurance payments for retirees will be allowed and any other payments due to the district.
-School district funds from all sources shall not be used for private gain or political purposes.
+Revenue, from whatever source, is accounted for and classified under the official accounting system of the school district.
+It is the responsibility of the board treasurer to deposit the revenues received by the school district in a timely manner.
+To aid the process of collecting revenues, ACH payments, credit card payments, and other electronic payment systems may be allowed on certain payments due to the district.
+School district funds from all sources will not be used for private gain or political purposes.

-Tuition fees received by the school district shall be deposited in the general fund.
-The tuition fees for preschool through 12th grade during the regular academic school year shall be set by the board based upon the recommendation of the superintendent, or designee, in compliance with current law.
-Tuition fees for summer school shall be set by the board prior to offering the programs.
+Tuition fees received by the school district are deposited in the general fund.
+The tuition fees for preschool through 12th grade during the regular academic school year are set by the board based upon the recommendation of the superintendent [or designee] in compliance with current law.
+Tuition fees for summer school are set by the board prior to offering the program.

 The board may charge materials fees for the use or purchase of educational materials in accordance with state code.
-Materials fees received by the school district shall be deposited in the general fund.
-It shall be the responsibility of the superintendent, or designee, to recommend to the board when materials fees will be charged and the amount of the materials fees.
+Materials fees received by the school district are deposited in the general fund.
+It is the responsibility of the superintendent [or designee] to recommend to the board when materials fees will be charged and the amount of the materials fees.

-Rental fees received by the school district for the rental of school district equipment or facilities shall be deposited in the general fund.
-It shall be the responsibility of the superintendent, or designee, to recommend to the board a fee schedule for renting school district property.
+Rental fees received by the school district for the rental of school district equipment or facilities are deposited in the general fund.
+It is the responsibility of the superintendent [or designee] to recommend to the board a fee schedule for renting school district property.

-It shall be the responsibility of the superintendent, or designee, to bring to the board’s attention additional sources of revenue for the school district.
+It is the responsibility of the superintendent [or designee] to bring to the board’s attention additional sources of revenue for the school district.

 Adopted: 6/70